David2M/Injector/README.md

   ->setParam('pdoAdapter', 'PdoAdapter');
 ```

-When the injector is resolving the parameter it will notice it is a string but the type hint is a class.
+When the injector is resolving the parameter it will notice it is a string but the type-hint is a class.
 It will then resolve the string parameter (class name) into an object.

 This technique is especially powerful when you need to use [multiple instances of the same class](#multiple-instances-of-the-same-class).
 Say you have two databases, a local and a remote one and both obviously have different connection details.
 The `UserMapper` connects to the local database and the `Logger` connects to a remote database.